vagabondish/energetic-zucchini/src/pages/contact.md

     label: >-
       I understand that this form is storing my submitted information so I can be contacted.
-  - input_type: text
-    name: Initials
-    label: Initials
-    default_value: How would you like to be addressed
-    options: []
-    is_required: false
-    type: form_field
 submit_label: Send Message
 template: contact
 subtitle: ''